marketempower/axiom-example/content/docs/shortcodes.md

 ## Things to Know

 - Axiom's Shortcodes can be declared using [Named or Positional](https://gohugo.io/templates/shortcode-templates/#positional-vs-named-parameters) Parameters (except for _Figure_).
 - When using CSS class names in Shortcodes, be aware that not all Tailwind CSS classes are available.
 Axiom's CSS file is _purged_ for production and will only include the class names used by the Theme and Example website.
-See the [Extending]({{< relref "docs/extending" >}}) section to learn how to use Custom CSS with Axiom and include extra classes that are desired.
+See the [Extending]({{< relref "docs/extending" >}}) section to learn how to use Custom CSS with Axiom.

 ## Alert